abstractj/gawky/README.md

 # Gawky

-TODO: Write a gem description
+A tiny and simple console tool for pull requests

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'gawky'
+Clone the repository

 And then execute:

-    $ bundle
+    $ bundle install

 Or install it yourself as:

-    $ gem install gawky
+    $ gem install --local gawky.gemspec

+Rename the sample.json file to gawky.json and copy to your HOME directory

 ## Usage

-TODO: Write usage instructions here
+$ bin/gawky or bin/gawky [organization name]

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/gawky/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Add unit tests, because yeah it's missing
-3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+5. Push to the branch (`git push origin my-new-feature`)
-5. Create a new Pull Request
+6. Create a new Pull Request